-Late Invoice Statistics You Should Know (2025 Edition)
+Late Invoice Statistics You Should Know (2026)

+Late invoice payments cause significant financial strain on businesses.
+In fact, 1 in 4 bankruptcies happens because of late invoice payments.
 Read on for more fascinating late invoice statistics, with tips on how to handle late payments so they don’t harm your business.

 What is a late invoice?